-Windows 7, according to official estimates from Microsoft, constitutes about 40% of all Windows PCs across the globe.
-This means that for every five Windows PC, at least two are Windows 7.
+Windows 7, according to official estimates from Microsoft, constitutes about 30% of all Windows PCs across the globe.
+This means that for every five Windows PCs, at least one is running Windows 7.

 By this time, Windows 7 users would be expected to upgrade to a newer version or risk having their system’s security and patch support withdrawn.

 So, if you still want to keep running your PC on Win7 after the impending “apocalypse”, the guides herein would assist you.
 In this article, we have described, succinctly, how to use Windows 7 forever.

 Hope you find this helpful.